-- 4. A key attribute of community review is that the material is posted in an area of the website that is only accessible to people who have been accredited by ASO as Contributors.
-All the material in this restricted area must be treated as confidential amongst the accredited Contributors in perpetuity (allowing Contributors to discuss material amongst themselves, but not with non-Contributors). - 5.
-Confidentiality applies equally to the target contribution, to the community review and to responses by the author of the target article.
+- 4. All the material that forms part of the Community Review process and which is restricted to accredited Contributors must be treated as confidential amongst the Contributors in perpetuity.
+(The confidentiality requirement allows Contributors to discuss material amongst themselves, including off-line, but not with non-Contributors). - 5.
+Confidentiality applies equally to the "target article", to the community review and to responses by the author of the target article.